 Working of Voltage Regulator:

 This regulator is typically used to control the system voltage.
-However linear regulators work with low efficiency as well as with switching regulators.
-Which works by high efficiency.
-In the switching of a high-efficiency regulator, most of the input power can be transmitted to the output without wasting.
+However, linear regulators work with low efficiency as well as with switching regulators, which work with high efficiency.
+In the switching of a high-efficiency regulator, most of the input power can be transmitted to the output without waste.

 There are two main types of Voltage regulators Which are as follows :